1c7/srt-parser-2/README.md

 (Work in Progress)
 ## srt-parser-2
-This is a SRT parser.
+This is a SRT parser for Javascript
 It read `.srt` file into an array.